elkhorn-heavy/walkthroughs/RingZer0/challenges/30/README.md

 ### The Form

-The first important part of the source is the form component containing the inputs and Login button.
+The first important part of the source is the form component containing the input and Login button.
 This all looks very standard with no big surprises.
 Some formatting and comments make it a bit more clear:

 ```html
 <!-- The "action" is blank, so the form logic is probably in Javascript on the